MWSimple/AdminCrudBundle/Resources/doc/controlador_en.md

     createNewEntity() //The method is used to instantiate entity in newAction() and createAction(Request $request). prePersistEntity() //The method is then used to validate form before flush entity in createAction(Request $request). preHandleRequestEntity()
-    preUpdateEntity()
+    preFormIsValid() //It is executed before validating the form in updateAction(Request $request, $id). preUpdateEntity()
     preRemoveEntity()
 ```